Montazur Rahman Akbar

 After directing multiple plays, Akbar worked as an assistant director on the films Chhutir Ghonta and Janata Express under directors Matin Rahman and Azizur Rahman, respectively.
 He worked as an assistant director from 1979 to 1990.

 Akbar became a director in 1991.
 He has worked with actor Manna on 22 films, writer Abdullah Zahir Babu on 46 films, actor Dipjol on 19 films and editor Amzad Hossain on 24 films.
 Akbar has written screenplays for some of his films.
 He founded the production companies Nayan-Apon Production and Star Plus, and he is co-founder of Panorama Movies.
 Akbar's films introduced various actors, including Dipjol, Popy, Keya, Riya Sen, Shakiba, Songita, Antara Biswas and Puspi, to Dhallywood.
 Akbar served as an executive board member of the Bangladesh Film Producers and Distributors Association and the Bangladesh Film Directors Association.
 He founded a development NGO, Prochesta, and a theater organization, Drama Circle.
 He has also directed television commercials and serial dramas.
 Akbar has appeared as guest judge for multiple television programs.
 He also runs several business enterprises.

 Personal life

-Family

-Akbar's parents were Kabir Uddin Mondol and Rupjan Bibi.
-His father was a businessman and two-time elected union council member for the Awami League division in Joypurhat District.
-His mother was a housewife.
-Akbar has three sisters and three brothers.
-One of his brothers, Istofa Rahman, was a cinematographer.

-Akbar married Mariam Rahman on 13 March 1978, and they have three sons.
-Akbar's oldest son, Apu Monwar, is a news editor for Ekattor Television.